 The town of Covington, south of Atlanta, was founded in 1822 by European settlers, named for a hero from the War of 1812.
 It was partially destroyed during the Civil War but some buildings remain.
 The 1884 courthouse is the most iconic feature in town.

 Covington was one of the locations for Remember the Titans.
 Hal’s Diner, where the boys are turned away, was created for the film but the building itself can be found at 1116 Monticello Street Southwest.
-Today it operates as a store.
+Today it operates as the Southern Roots outfitter store.

 It has also been used as a filming location in other television shows and movies like In the Heat of the Night, The Vampire Diaries, and My Cousin Vinny.
 Vampire Stalkers offers tours of locations from The Vampire Diaries, The Originals, and Legacies.
 The visitor’s center also has a self-guided brochure with filming locations.